Skip to Content

 If you’re interested in cruising around the UK or are planning your Ireland itinerary, the best time to go is late summer/early fall.
 However, keep in mind that the temperatures will be a lot cooler than the rest of continental Europe.

-Cruising the rivers of Europe can be a spectacular experience too.
+What about timing?
 You will find river cruise ships operating on the great rivers of Europe starting from early spring until November and during the Christmas season.
 Most tourists indulge in this activity during the spring and summer but in my opinion, autumns are nothing short of spectacular.
-Finally, if you’re looking for a cruise for people with disabilities, check out this list of wheelchair-accessible cruises
+Finally, if you’re looking for a cruise for people with disabilities, check out this list of wheelchair-accessible cruises.

-If you have aseasickness, don’t worry- most of the boats sail during the night and there’s less chance you’ll get seasick when you’re asleep.
+If you have seasickness, don’t worry- most of the boats sail during the night and there’s less chance you’ll get seasick when you’re asleep.

 Be careful when you choose your cabin.
 If you’re traveling with your partner, double-check if the cabin has a double bed because a lot of them don’t.
 If you’re traveling with 2 or more children, book in advance because the number of five berth cabins is very limited.